 What you'll see: We don't get a lot of leaf color here in the park with the types of trees that we have.
 Leaves have sarted to fall already.

-Also of interest: Water is on and the park is open for camping.
+Also of interest: Astronomy and Stargazing Event on the 27th of September!
+Water is on and the park is open for camping.
 Camping will close for the season on Oct.
-19. Four camper cabins remain open year round and have electric heat.Last updated: September 2, 2014
+19. Four camper cabins remain open year round and have electric heat.Last updated: September 29, 2014

 Canít decide between a one-day or year-round park permit?
 The DNR has a special offer that can help.
 Start by purchasing a one-day permit for $5 and visit as many state parks as possible.
 After visiting the state parks, trade in the one-day permit by the end of that day and get $5 off the purchase of a year-round permit.
 Year-round permits, which cost $25, provide unlimited access to all 76 Minnesota state parks and recreation areas for a full year from the month of purchase.

 25022 County Road 41

 From the town of Starbuck, go 3 miles south on Highway 29, then 2 miles south on County Road 41.